Oh, getting ready to take part in some chats. It's been a little while, hope my typing skills are fast enough.

 University of Southampton.

 My name is Bella Boulderstone (she/her), I’m a PhD student at the University of Southampton.
 I’m a dual UK/US national.
 I’m 27 years old.
 I like badminton, Eurovision, feminism, Star Trek, David Attenborough nature documentaries & the NFL team the 49ers.
-I have a 898 day streak (as of 7/06/2019) on Duolingo (I’m trying to learn Spanish).
-I’m currently moving house and live with my boyfriend who recently got his PhD.
+I have a 1174 day streak (as of 11/03/2020) on Duolingo (I’m trying to learn Spanish).
+I’m currently training for my first 10k, which I expect will be exceptionally slow.

 So, at the centre of most galaxies lies a supermassive black hole.
 This is a lot of information to take in and usually prompts a few questions: